Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 This applies to regional sections only.
 Firms in London should refer instead to the definition for Commercial and Corporate Litigation.

-Related sections: Banking Litigation, Commercial and Corporate Litigation, Fraud: Civil, Group Litigation: Claimant, International Arbitration, Litigation, Mediators, Private Wealth Disputes (in the HNW guide)
+Related sections: Banking Litigation, Commercial and Corporate Litigation, Fraud: Civil, Group Litigation: Claimant, International Arbitration, Mediators, Private Wealth Disputes (in the HNW guide)

 Related sections: Administrative & Public Law, Parliamentary & Public Affairs, Planning, Projects, Public Procurement

-Types of disputes in this area are many, and may include copyright and contractual litigation (eg on behalf of studios, producers, publishing houses or talent), matters arising from film finance, comparative advertising and ASA disputes.
+Types of disputes in this area are many and may include copyright and contractual litigation (eg on behalf of studios, producers, publishing houses or talent), matters arising from film finance, comparative advertising and ASA disputes.

 Please note that defamation actions are not considered in our publishing rankings; please submit such matters to the Defamation/Reputation Management section.
 The Publishing rankings do however consider matters concerning pre-publication clearance, reporting restrictions and press regulation.